No Bake Pumpkin Cheesecake Bars

-Free up oven space for Thanksgiving by making eggless No Bake Pumpkin Cheesecake Bars with graham cracker crust and a homemade praline sauce.
+Free up oven space for Thanksgiving by making No Bake Pumpkin Cheesecake Bars with a graham cracker crust and homemade praline sauce.
 Made in an 8×8 square pan without Cool Whip.

-At the end of November, thousands of ovens will be cranked on high in full gear, baking succulent turkey and chicken; hearty casseroles and potatoes; fattening pie, and other holiday recipes as families gather to share the company of one another (or start fights and dress up the cat).
+At the end of November, thousands of ovens will be cranked on high in full gear, baking succulent stuffed turkey breast and stuffed Cornish hen; hearty green bean casserole without canned soup and mashed potatoes for two; decadent small pecan pie, and other holiday recipes as families gather to share the company of one another (or start fights and dress up the cat).